mcgill-robotics-archive/auv/README.md

 # McGill Robotics Autonomous Underwater Vehicle

-This is the repository for the McGill Robotics Autonomous Underwater Vehicle projet.
+This is the repository for the McGill Robotics Autonomous Underwater Vehicle project.
 The AUV competes in the AUVSI's RoboSub competition, hosted annually at the TRANSDEC facility in San Diego.

 ## Prerequisites